 All of my blog posts so far have been about magic, obviously given I’m a magician.
 In this one, I thought I’d take the opportunity to share another of my passions, adventure travel.
 It all started when I was a teacher about 6/7 years ago, teaching during the week, performing all weekend and in the evenings, I was working solidly for most of the year.
 I decided to treat myself in the summer holidays and took the whole 7 weeks to travel around South East Asia.
 That was it, I was hooked.

 Those first 2 summers I travelled on a group tour with G Adventures, allowing me to see a lot of SE Asia and Central America in a very short space of time.
 However, I soon realised I much preferred being fully in charge of where I went and what I did.
 The following year I drove from NYC to LA with my friend John for 6 weeks in a convertible Ford Mustang, it was as incredible as it sounds, Magic and Cirque shows in Vegas and “cruising down the 101” were definite highlights.

-It was on the last evening of the USA trip, dangling my legs in the pool at my friend, Moshe’s house I decided I didn’t want to be a teacher any more, I wanted to follow my dream of becoming a full time professional magician and seize the opportunity to be an adventure traveller along the way.
-Back at school I handed in my notice and started planning my future, a year travelling the world then to immerse myself in making my hobby a full time profession.
+It was on the last evening of the USA trip, dangling my legs in the pool at my friend, Moshe’s house I decided I didn’t want to be a teacher any more, I wanted to follow my dream of becoming a full-time professional magician and seize the opportunity to be an adventure traveller along the way.
+Back at school I handed in my notice and started planning my future, a year travelling the world than to immerse myself in making my hobby a full-time profession.